Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2019-20 financial year.

 - Act with transparency

-The Insurance Commissioner sets the direction for MAIC and the Nominal Defendant and reports to the State Parliament through the Treasurer, Minister for Infrastructure and Planning.
+The Insurance Commissioner sets the direction for MAIC and the Nominal Defendant and reports to the State Parliament through the Treasurer and Minister for Investment.
 Our leadership team includes the Insurance Commissioner; General Manager Motor Accident Insurance Commission; Director Finance, Procurement and Systems; Director Policy, Performance and Improvement; and Director Analytics.

 Our leadership team is responsible for setting the strategic direction of MAIC and the Nominal Defendant, overseeing operational performance, determining operation policy and project management.

-The leadership team supports the Insurance Commissioner, as the accountable officer, to meet legislative requirements and accountabilities and the identification and management of key areas of risk.
-As at 30 June 2020, the leadership team comprised of:
+The leadership team supports the Insurance Commissioner, as the accountable officer, to meet legislative requirements and accountabilities as well as identify and manage key areas of risk.
+As at 30 June 2021, the leadership team comprised of:

 Neil was appointed as Insurance Commissioner in December 2010.
 Neil has over 30 years of insurance experience across a broad range of management and executive positions.
 Neil’s responsibilities include providing strong strategic leadership to ensure a viable, affordable and equitable CTP insurance scheme in Queensland.